 Many neglect to assess someone else's attempt to help when they use donated money.
 Many people will not accept the report of others for this same reason.
 Unless the charity is doing obvious harm, wasting money, or using the money for their own benefit, it is rarely closely examined.

 Not all charities are super efficient.
-They care a lot, however sometimes charities do not invest the needed money to improve the family's situation.
+They care a lot, however charities often do not invest the needed money to learn the family's situation and needs.

 Complicated, Expensive, and Dynamic

 The question of what type of help is needed sometimes seems obvious in that you feed the hungry, heal the sick, or shelter the homeless.
 The fact is that helping those in need is very complicated.
 Should you offer a fish, or teach someone how to fish?
 Everyone's needs are different.
 Some people are very slow to accept help, while others are very comfortable with it.
 A large part of the identity of a parent is how he/she supports his/her family.

 How someone structures the help of these proud parents can make a world of difference.
 If the help comes with mandatory work, it gives a feeling of self gratification and achievement to the individual.